sivacheerla93/django/README.md

 ```

 ### Make app presence in Installed apps:
-Go to settings.py under webdemo sub folder and make presence of your app in INSTALLED_APPS,
+Go to settings.py under python_web sub folder and make presence of your app in INSTALLED_APPS,
 ```
 'demo'
 ```

 ### URL Patterns:
-Views created in your application, make sure thier paths in urls.py under webdemo sub folder
+Views created in your application, make sure thier paths in urls.py under python_web sub folder

 Ex:
 ```